 This style of frame is gentle and suits people with narrow facial features.
 If you have pronounced cheekbones and jawline, this style of frame would suit you very well.

-An English town planner and architect, Jane Drew regularly wore her thick dark glasses frame.
+The renowned English town planner and architect, Jane Drew regularly wore her thick dark glasses frame.

 Seen above, her frame's style is notably austere.